oczki/soldat-cube/README.md

 ##Nickname / hardware ID exclusion

 You can tell cube to ignore users whose nickname or HWID matches one on the exclusion list.
-Those users won't be affected by balance unless everyone else had already been moved - in such cases players with lowest "immunity time" will be moved, and (most likely) that'll be the excluded ones. cube _always_ balances teams - excluding everyone wouldn't block it.
+Those users won't be affected
+	by balance or shuffle.

 	Additionally, excluded players will be able to join any team and use team-related triggers without restrictions.

 	Entries should be separated with a semicolon followed with space.
-So 'Major; Soldier; Steins;Gate' will affect three players: Major, Soldier and Steins;Gate.
-Also, don't forget to put a semicolon at the end of the line ( Nicks = 'asdasadas'; ).
+So 'Major; Soldier; Steins;Gate' will affect three players:
+	Major, Soldier and Steins;Gate.
+Also, don't forget to put a semicolon at the end of the line ( Nicks = 'asdsadas'; ).

 	You can check any player's HWID using the admin-only command **/hwid _ID_**.

+	You can also exclude players while in game, using **/exclude _ID_**.
+It will work until they leave the server.

 ##Changelog (pre-GitHub)